Amazon’s growing ties to oil industry irks some employees

 Amazon employees say they already got the company to budge somewhat on climate change.
 About 30 Amazon employees, including Cunningham, filed a shareholder resolution late last year asking the company to cut its use of fossil fuels to power Amazon’s data centers and the trucks and jets used to deliver Amazon’s packages.

 In February, Amazon announced that it would release its carbon footprint for the first time later this year and said it would make half of its shipments carbon neutral by 2030, but provided no details on how it will do that.
-But employees say the announcement wasn’t enough.
+Employees say the announcement wasn’t enough.

-In the letter released Wednesday, Amazon employees list a number of grievances, including that the company doesn’t have any detailed climate change plans and that it’s seeking the business of fossil fuel companies.
+In the letter released Wednesday, workers list a number of grievances, including that the company doesn’t have any detailed climate change plans and that it’s seeking the business of fossil fuel companies.

 “Amazon has the resources and scale to spark the world’s imagination and redefine what is possible and necessary to address the climate crisis,” the letter said.